High-power readout of a transmon qubit using a nonlinear coupling: Readout optimization

 \section{Readout optimization}

 There are many pulse parameters to optimize in order to get the sample's maximal readout fidelity.
 The $\pi$-pulse's frequency and power are calibrated beforehand.
 Then the readout frequency $\omega_d$ is chosen with the TWPA off, to maximize the SNR between the pointer states for $\ket{0}$ and $\ket{1}$.
 The optimal drive frequency is $\omega_d=\omega_r$.
-Once $\omega_r$ is fixed, the TWPA pump's frequency and power are tuned to get maximal gain in SNR at this chosen frequency.
+Once $\omega_r$ is fixed, the TWPA pump's frequency and power are tuned to get maximal SNR improvement at this chosen frequency.
 The TWPA is kept on for all the following steps.

 Then the duration and power of the pulses from the sequence of Fig. \ref{fig:fid}(a) are tuned.
 First, the parameters of the pre-pulse are varied to calibrate the state preparation.
-The duration $T_\text{r}^\text{pre}$ and power $\bar{n}_r^\text{pre}$ are set to have a good enough SNR without inducing too many transitions.
+The duration $T_r^\text{pre}$ and power $\bar{n}_r^\text{pre}$ are set to have a good enough SNR while minimizing qubit relaxation and measurement-induced transitions.
 The SNR of the pre-pulse doesn't need to be maximal since we can calibrate the pre-selection thresholds to exclude data which falls within the region where the $\ket{0}$ and $\ket{1}$ gaussians overlap.

 Finally the parameters of the readout pulse are tuned.
-The duration of the pulse $T_{\text{r}}$ is optimized to get good SNR without too many relaxation errors.
+The duration of the pulse $T_{\text{r}}$ is optimized to get good SNR while minimizing relaxation errors.
 The power of the pulse $P_{\text{r}}$ is chosen to get maximum SNR without being affected by high-power non-QND effects.